Continuous and discrete Neumann systems on Stiefel varieties as matrix generalizations of the Jacobi-Mumford systems: Integrable discretization on

-\paragraph{Real trajectories.} In view of \eqref{moms_r}, for the map ${\mathfrak B}_r$ to be real-valued it is necessary that $\la_* > a_1,\dots, a_n$, and even in this case not for any real pair $(X,P)\in T^*V_{(n,r)}$ the matrix equation (\ref{quad_gamma}) has a real solution $\Gamma$: as follows from the first equation (\ref{moms_r}) (the discrete Legendre transformation) and \eqref{gam}, the real discrete momentum $P$ must belong to the compact set
+\paragraph{Real trajectories.} In view of \eqref{moms_r}, for the map ${\mathfrak B}_r$ to be real-valued it is necessary that $\la_* > a_1,\dots, a_n$, and even in this case not for any real pair $(X,P)\in T^*V_{(n,r)}$ the matrix equation (\ref{quad_gamma}) has a real solution $\Gamma$: as follows from the discrete Legendre transformation \eqref{DLegendreT}, the real momentum $P$ must belong to the compact set

 \begin{prop} Assume $\lambda_* > a_1,\dots, a_n$, and let the momentum $P_0$ of the initial real point $(X_0,P_0)\in T^*V_{n,r}$ belong to the set \eqref{compact-set}.
 Let $L(\lambda_*)$ be evaluated at $(X_0,P_0)$.
 Choose the branch of the map $\mathcal B_r$ corresponding to a partition